ligato/osseus/k8s/dev/README.md

+---
+title: "Understanding how to run the application using Kubernetes"
+---

-# Deploying Osseus Docker Images Using Kubernetes
+# :zap: Getting Started: Kubernetes

 This document describes how the development Docker images can be deployed on a single-node development Kubernetes (k8s) cluster using MicroK8s on Linux.
 Each component of our application has a service and uses host networking to be available through localhost.
-We use an initContainer to check that Etcd is running properly before running our Agent to ensure no errors.
+We use an initContainer to check that Etcd is running properly before running our Agent to ensure no connection errors.

 ## First, clone the repo:
 ```